JJKVIT/MultiViewer-Countdown-Timer/README.md

 7. Copy paste the index.html and the createTimer.js file
 8. Open multiviewer and enjoy 👍
 > [!NOTE]
-> It currently only works when the time is set to 24hrs not 12hrs, may add that later
+> It currently only works when the time is set to 24hrs not 12hrs, may i'll add that later